Steve Roud: Awards

 In 2004, Roud was the winner of the Folklore Society's Katharine Briggs Folklore Award for The Penguin Guide to the Superstitions of Britain and Ireland.

 In 2009, Roud was one of five people to be awarded the Gold Badge of the English Folk Dance and Song Society.
 This award recognises "those who have made unique or outstanding contributions to the art or science of folk dance, music or song, and/or those who have given exceptional support in furthering the aims of the Society".

 In 2014, Roud was given the Walford Award by the Chartered Institute of Library and Information Professionals' Information Services Group.
 His 2012 book with Julia Bishop, The New Penguin Book of English Folk Songs, had won the Reference Award the previous year.

 Personal life

-Roud resides and works with his wife in Somersham, Cambridgeshire, England.
+Roud lives and works with his wife in Somersham, Cambridgeshire, England.